Ramban, Jammu and Kashmir

-Ramban is a town in Ramban district of Jammu and Kashmir, India, which is the district headquarters of Ramban district.
+Ramban is a town in Ramban district of Jammu and Kashmir, India in the disputed Kashmir region. which is the district headquarters of Ramban district.
 It lies on the banks of the Chenab river in Jammu Division on the National Highway-1A (now NH-44) at about 120 km from Jammu and about 130 km from Srinagar, making it almost the central point on the Jammu-Srinagar National Highway.

 History

 C.E.
 Bats writes in his book, ‘The Gazetteer of Kashmir’, that before the formation of the J&K State in 1846, there was a small village consisting of 15 houses on the right bank of Chenab river known as Nashband (later 'Ramban').
 When Raja Gulab Singh of Jammu became the Maharaja of J&K State, he adopted the Jammu-Udhampur-Banihal route to reach Srinagar for the movement of royal caravans.
 In this process, Ramban received the status of halting station for the royal caravans.
 The Dogras constructed a pucca building near present Ramban and a wooden bridge for the crossing of Chenab River.
 Sukhdev Singh Chadak writes in his book Maharaja Ranbir Singh that Maharaja passed an order for a cart road from Jammu to Srinagar via Banihal and a suspension bridge over Chenab River at Ramban.
 This road became a national highway; it is being converted into four lanes.
 With the development of this road, the halting station Ramban also developed significantly and now it has got the status of district headquarters.